-I trained as an integrative counsellor, achieving my Diploma in Therapeutic Counselling (Integrative) in 2015.
-I undertook my clinical placement at Cranstoun, an addiction agency in London, supporting clients in their early recovery from alcohol and drug addiction.
+I trained as an integrative counsellor, and received my Diploma in Therapeutic Counselling (Integrative) in 2015.
+My placement while training was at Cranstoun, an addiction agency in London, supporting clients in their early recovery from alcohol and drug addiction.
 I continued at Cranstoun until August 2017, offering counselling to staff members.
-I have worked for the past 2 years in private practice at The Awareness Centre.
+I have worked for the past 4 years in private practice at The Awareness Centre and now on Zoom.
 I am a registered member of the BACP.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.